labzero/guides/languages/css/README.md

 Do not rely on any so-called "industry standard" media query breakpoints.
 Add a custom breakpoint for whenever an element begins to look awkward.

+## Don't hide focus styling

+Another thing to discuss with your designer is the lack of focus styling on inputs.
+The default focus outline might be garish, but you should not be completely hiding them in response.
+Ensure the focused element is easily discoverable by tabbing through your page.

 ## Use as few elements as possible

 Don't create `<div>`-stew.
 Use pseudo-elements for decorative shapes, like arrows, complex borders, circles, etc.